Breword/tmux/Advanced-Use.md

 :selectp -Tmytitle
 ~~~~

-However there is nothing stopping the program inside tmux changing the title
+However there is nothing to stop the program inside tmux changing the title
 again after this.

 tmux can set the outside terminal title itself, this is controlled by the